DIMAX99/Fruit-Detection/README.md

 # 🍎 Fruit Detection and Classification using YOLOv8m

-This project is a full-stack fruit detection application that uses **YOLOv8m** for real-time fruit classification and bounding box detection.
+This project is a full-stack fruit detection application that uses **YOLOv8m** for fruit classification and bounding box detection.
 Users can upload fruit images, detect fruits like mango, apple, banana, orange, and strawberry, and classify them as **fresh** or **rotten**.
 Results are displayed on the frontend and can be saved as a **PDF report** including detection coordinates.

 ---